Students and faculty at top Turkish university battle Erdogan’s attempt at control

 The crisis has focused attention on Erdogan’s commanding sway over state institutions since he started gathering sweeping powers after a failed coup nearly five years ago.
 The debate sparked by the rector’s appointment — over democracy, freedom of expression and government overreach — has come at a moment when the Turkish leader is trying to smooth over ruffled relations with European countries and the United States, including by pledging to enact far-reaching democratic reforms.

 So far, though, the authorities’ response to the protests has been heavy-handed and familiar.
 Police have raided student homes and barricaded the campus of Bogazici.
 Peaceful protests have been met with overwhelming force.
-Government officials have branded demonstrators as terrorists and stoked a polarizing and toxic culture war, by singling out the university’s LGBTQ students as instigators of unrest and portraying them as deviant from Turkish values.
+Government officials have branded demonstrators as terrorists and stoked a polarizing and toxic culture war by singling out the university’s LGBTQ students as instigators of unrest and portraying them as deviant from Turkish values.

 “There is no such thing as LGBT.
 This country is national, spiritual, and walking toward the future with these values,” Erdogan said in an address to his party’s members Wednesday.
 Tweets posted this week by Turkey’s interior minister denigrating the LGBTQ students were found by Twitter to have violated its rules about “hateful conduct,” marked with a warning label and partially hidden from public view.